filipe-maia/flatcam/README.md

 To start this program you need Python installed in your computer (tested with version 3.13.4).

 Before starting this program for the first time on your computer, make sure you have all the required Python dependencies by running 'pip install -r requirements.txt' (and, if you are on Windows, 'pip install -r requirements_windows.txt' as well).
+Tested with NumPy 2.3.0, MatPlotLib 3.10.3, RTree 1.4.0, SciPy 1.15.3, SimpleJson 3.20.1 and svg.path 6.3.

 To start this program run 'py flatcam' or 'python flatcam'.

 If you are using Windows, you can use FlatCAM.bat.

-NOTE: To use FlatCAM in an O.S. different from win64, delete the three folders of Shapely inside FlatCAM folder, then download Shapely 1.8.5 for the target O.S. and place it inside FlatCAM folder.
+NOTE: To use FlatCAM in an O.S. different from win64, delete the three folders of Shapely inside FlatCAM folder ("shapely", "Shapely.libs" and "Shapely-1.8.5.dist-info"), then download Shapely 1.8.5 for the target O.S. and place it inside FlatCAM folder.
 TODO: remove shapely 1.8.5_win64 from inside project folder and use the one installed by pip with the requirements.txt.

 TODO: